Hi-C analysis of Drosophila melanogaster cells using HiCExplorer

 TAD calling

-“The partitioning of chromosomes into topologically associating domains (TADs) is an emerging concept that is reshaping our understanding of gene regulation in the context of physical organization of the genome” Ramirez et al. 2017.
+“The partitioning of chromosomes into topologically associating domains (TADs) is an emerging concept that is reshaping our understanding of gene regulation in the context of physical organization of the genome” (Ramírez et al. 2017).

 TAD calling works in two steps: First HiCExplorer computes a TAD-separation score based on a z-score matrix for all bins.
 Then those bins having a local minimum of the TAD-separation score are evaluated with respect to the surrounding bins to assign a p-value.
 Then a cutoff is applied to select the bins more likely to be TAD boundaries.